joelr/developer.everydayhero.com/content/oauth-integration.md

 user you are dealing with will be the same person that is represented in any Everyday Hero product.

-The endpoints are:
+## Authentication endpoints

+Ideally your library of choice will handle the following for you, however if you would like to make use of the custom parameters, see the endpoints below.

-## Authorize endpoint
+### Authorize endpoint

     GET    https://passport.everydayhero.com/oauth/authorize(.:format)